 Most doctors base their recommendation of weight gain on the weight of the mom before pregnancy.
 Women with a normal BMI (body mass index) should gain anywhere between 25 and 35 pounds, and up to 45 for twins.
-Overweight women may be able to safely gain between 15 and 25 pounds, but should not use pregnancy as a time to diet or lose weight.
+Overweight women may be able to safely gain between 15 and 25 pounds, but should not use pregnancy as a time to diet or lose pre-pregnancy weight.

 Check with your doctor to determine if it is safe for you to gain less or more than the recommended range.
-Pregnancy is a very personal journey, and what is most important is to take care of yourself, eat a healthy diet, and make sure you take your prenatal vitamins to ensure you get all the nutrients you need for you and the baby.
+Pregnancy is a very personal journey, and what is most important is to take care of yourself, eat a healthy diet, and make sure you take your prenatal vitamins to ensure you get all the nutrients you need for you and your baby.

 What’s wrong with gaining too much weight during pregnancy?

 There will be more to lose after the baby is born, and studies show that if you don’t get it off within a year, the extra weight is more likely to become permanent.
-And if you are thinking about getting pregnant again, it is best to return to your healthy weight before conception.
+And if you are thinking about getting pregnant again, it is best to return to your healthy baseline weight before conception.

 Does gaining too much weight result in a bigger baby?

 That is a myth.
 Gaining too much weight will not necessarily cause the baby to be larger.
 Just because you are "eating for two" doesn’t mean you should eat twice as much.
 Gaining beyond 25-35 pounds for a single birth just makes it harder to lose after the baby is born.